 - S.A.F.E.
 Alternatives treatment referrals for self injury

-- The Balanced Mind Foundation formerly the Child and Adolescent Bipolar Foundation – for children and adolescents with Bipolar Disorder
+- The Balanced Mind Parent Network – A program of the Depression and Bipolar Support Alliance (DBSA).
+Provides resources and guidance for families raising children and adolescents with Bipolar Disorder.

 - The National Child Traumatic Stress Network Go to “Finding Help for Sexually Abused Children” and click on the “National Network Members” page option, to search by state